marlam/bino/doc/bino-manual.md

   Start in fullscreen mode.

+# Output modes

+Most output modes should be self explanatory, but there are some exceptions:

+- `stereo` requires OpenGL quad-buffered stereo support, typically limited to high-end graphics cards.
+- `alternating` tries to mimic stereo mode by displaying the left and right frames alternating, ideally at display speed.
+This is unreliable since Bino has no way of making sure that its output frames actually correspond to display output frames, but it might work, depending on your hardware and system setup.
+- `hdmi-frame-pack` is a special mode supported by some 3D TVs via HDMI 1.4a, where the left view is placed in the top part of a frame and the right view in the bottom part, and both parts are separated by a blank area that takes 1/49 of the vertical space.
+To use this mode, force your display output resolution into either 1280x1470 (720p 3D: 720+30+720=1470; 1470/49=30) or 1920x2205 (1080p 3D: 1080+45+1080=2205; 2205/49=45).
+- `even-odd-rows`, `even-odd-columns` and `checkerboard` are for (older) 3D TVs.

 # Scripting

 Bino can read commands from a script file and execute them via the option